nikhil-prabhu/unofficial-whatsapp-desktop/README.md

 A simple desktop client for WhatsApp (Unofficial), built using Electron.
 The app basically just loads the web.whatsapp.com website in a native GUI window.

+### NOTE :
+This project is no longer actively maintained.
+Anyone interested in taking over is free to fork it.

 ## Installation

 ### Windows: